semisvetikp/minishell/README.md

 • Pipes | , except for multiline commands

 • Keys up and down arrows to navigate through the command using termcap (mandatory)

+P.S This project was done in collaboration with https://github.com/dmarget